phalgunrg/Viva/Viva/learning/linkedin-learning-free-courses.md

 The library of [global skilling initiative (GSI) courses](https://opportunity.linkedin.com/skills-for-in-demand-jobs) from LinkedIn Learning is available in Viva Learning without requiring a LinkedIn Learning premium subscription.

+You can view the free LinkedIn courses in Viva by putting the search query `premium:false` and choosing **LinkedIn Learning** in the provider filter.

 You need a LinkedIn Learning subscription for learners in your organization to access [premium LinkedIn content](https://learning.linkedin.com).